-The Bureau of Labor Statistics found that the median annual wage for healthcare administrators in Massachusetts was $113,690 as of 2018, well above the national median of $99,730.
-In fact, it’s the third highest paying state in the country for medical and health service managers.
+The Bureau of Labor Statistics (BLS) found that the median annual wage for healthcare administrators in Massachusetts was $118,750 as of 2020, well above the national median of $104,280.
+In fact, it’s among the top-five highest paying states in the country for medical and health service managers.

-BLS also shows Massachusetts as the state with the fifth highest employment level in the country for healthcare administrators, and it enjoys the second highest concentration of healthcare administration jobs nationwide.
+BLS also shows Massachusetts as the state with the fourth-highest employment level in the country for healthcare administrators, and it enjoys the number-one spot for having the highest concentration of healthcare administration jobs nationwide.

-Those positions are being driven by a 21.3 percent increase in healthcare spending between 2013 and 2017, as found by the Health Cost Institute.
+The state’s budget proposal for 2022 earmarks $18.94 billion to fund MassHealth, a notable increase from previous budgets.
 But it’s not just that more money is coming into Massachusetts healthcare; the nature of service and the workforce are also changing in a way that requires more administrative expertise.
 The Center for Labor Markets and Policy at Drexel University found a shift from inpatient to outpatient settings in the state, and an increase in positions in home health and personal care relative to the overall trend.
 As staffing of positions with lower pay and less education required increase, management overhead will also go up.

 Where the Jobs are for Healthcare Administrators in Massachusetts

-The Kaiser Family Foundation found that 14 percent of all employment in Massachusetts is in the healthcare sector as of 2018, indicating widespread availability of jobs for healthcare administrators in both urban and rural parts of the state.
+In 2020 the BLS reported a total of 231,400 healthcare practitioners and technical professionals working throughout Massachusetts, indicating widespread availability of jobs for healthcare administrators in both urban and rural parts of the state.

 Those numbers will only climb in the coming years.
-The state Department of Unemployment Assistance estimates that healthcare administration jobs will grow by 15.7 percent by 2026.
-That will result in 1,370 job openings annually across the state, driven by both new positions being created and turnover in existing positions.
+The state Department of Unemployment Assistance estimates that healthcare administration jobs will grow by 9.5 percent over the decade leading up to 2028.
+That will result in 1,690 job openings annually across the state, driven by both new positions being created and turnover in existing positions.